 Food-based prenatal vitamins tend to be easier on the stomach than synthetic.
-If you’re someone who has a hard time tolerating supplements, food-based may be the way to go to avoid indigestion, stomach cramps, nausea, and heartburn.
+If you have a hard time tolerating supplements, food-based may work best to help you avoid indigestion, stomach cramps, nausea, and heartburn.

 To reduce the potential discomfort, make sure you’re taking your prenatal with food.
 This is less important for food-based supplements, but it can still help.
 You may also choose to break up the dosage, so you’re not taking all of the capsules/tablets at once.
 For example, if the recommended dose is two capsules a day, you could consider taking one with lunch and one with dinner.
 Also, try to have a source of dietary fat with your meals when taking your vitamins to ensure optimal absorption (for nutrients such as beta-carotene and vitamin D).

-I know these types of considerations will increase the cost, so again, don’t beat yourself up if you can’t afford everything I’m mentioning.
-I know you’re doing the best you can!
-For more information on supplements to take during your pregnancy, you can check out my podcast, Real Food Mamas, episode #61, where I interviewed a leading expert on women’s health and supplements, Dr. Low Dog, MD.
+These types of considerations will increase the cost, so again, don’t beat yourself up if you can’t afford everything I’m mentioning.
+You’re doing the best you can!
+For more information on supplements to take during your pregnancy, you can check out our Whole Mamas Podcast episode #61, where I interviewed a leading expert on women’s health and supplements, Dr. Low Dog, MD.